michaelruppe/FSAE/Precharge/README.md

 - Integrated PDOC
 - Isolated HV measurement
 - CAN interface (provisional) for status output
-- Serial interface for collecting commissioning
+- Serial interface for status and commissioning data